boostmyemail/website/src/content/blog/how-i-automated-hubspot-email-builds-with-n8n.md

 - Do not invent content.
 Only extract what's provided.
 ```

-Now, your format requirements for your email template will look different than this.
+Your will look different, and will require other elements.
 The key constraint is that Claude must return clean JSON every time.
 No commentary, no formatting around it.

 ---

 ### Step 3: A JavaScript node cleans and splits the output

 Claude's response comes back as text, so this node strips any stray markdown and parses it into an array of email objects.
 One per email.
-I used Claude to help me write the JavaScript for this node.
+I'm no developer, so I used Claude to help me write the JavaScript for this node.

 ```jsx
 const raw = $input.first().json.text;